 Physical activity

 Physical activity is the most obvious benefit of sports participation.
-Children often spend too much time watching television or playing video games.
-But sports practices and games provide an opportunity for exercise that can help keep children in shape and healthy.
+Children often spend too much time watching television or playing video games, but sports practices and matches provide an opportunity for exercise that can help keep children in shape and healthy.

 Social skills

 Sports participation can help children develop social skills that will benefit them throughout their entire lives.
-They learn to interact not only with other children their age, but also with older individuals in their coaches and sports officials.
-Children learn leadership skills, team-building skills and communication skills that will help them in school, their future career and personal relationships.
+They learn to interact not only with other children their age, but also with older individuals in the form of their coaches and sports officials.
+Children learn leadership skills, team-building skills and communication skills that will help them in school, their future career, and personal relationships.

 Self-esteem

-Participation in sports can have a material positive impact on a child’s self-esteem and confidence.
-Children who participate in sports get praise and encouragement from coaches and parents, which helps to build self-confidence.
+Participation in sport can have a material positive impact on a child’s self-esteem and confidence.
+Children who participate in sport get praise and encouragement from coaches and parents, which helps to build self-confidence.
 They also learn to trust in their own abilities and challenge themselves.
-Constructive criticism is also a major part of sports participation, and young athletes learn to accept such criticism and use it to their benefit.
+Constructive criticism is also a major part of sports participation, and children learn to accept such criticism and use it to their benefit.

 Academic success

-It is no surprise that children who participate in athletics excel in academics as well.
+It is no surprise that children who participate in sport excel in academics as well.
 They can apply the same principles of dedication and hard work learned through sports participation to their studies.

 Lifelong health